w3c/trace-context/spec/20-HTTP_HEADER_FORMAT.md

 The current version of this specification assumes that future versions of the `traceparent` header will be additive to the current one.

-> **MOVE(d) TO PROCESSING MODEL?**
-An implementation should follow these rules when parsing headers with an unexpected format:

-1. Pass thru services should not analyze version.
-Pass thru service needs to expect that headers may have bigger size limits in the future and only disallow prohibitively large headers.
-2. When version prefix cannot be parsed (it's not 2 hex characters followed by dash (`-`)), implementation should restart the trace.
-3. If higher version is detected - implementation SHOULD try to parse it.
-    1. If the size of header is shorter than 55 characters -implementation should not parse header and should restart the trace.
-    2. Try parse `trace-id`: from the first dash - next 32 characters.
-       Implementation MUST check 32 characters to be hex.
-Make sure they are followed by dash.
-    3. Try parse `parent-id`: from the second dash at 35th position - 16
-       characters.
-Implementation MUST check 16 characters to be hex.
-Make sure this is followed by a dash.
-    4. Try parse sampling bit of `flags`:  2 characters from third dash.
-       Following with either end of string or a dash.
-If all three values were parsed successfully - implementation should use them.
-Implementation MUST NOT parse or assume anything about any fields unknown for this version.
-       Implementation MUST use these fields to construct the new `traceparent` field according to the highest version of the specification known to the implementation (in this specification it is `00`).

 ## HTTP-Header field `tracestate`

 The  HTTP header field `tracestate` carries information about a requests position